More Than $2 Million Settlement Reached in Emmalyn Nguyen Case

 But after being administered anesthesia, Nguyen went into cardiac arrest.
 Kim later admitted he did not call 911 for help for approximately five hours.
 Nguyen was left brain injured, unable to speak, walk or feed herself and needing around-the-clock medical care.

-She died 14 months after the surgery.READ MORE: Deadly Crash Closes Highway 285 From Ridge Lane To County Road 7 In Park County
+She died 14 months after the surgery.READ MORE: New Colorado Air Quality Rule Would Limit Who Can And Can't Drive To Work

 Dr. Kim later reached an agreement with state regulators admitting to “unprofessional conduct.”
 He is serving three years probation but is allowed to practice medicine, with certain restrictions.